 Suicide is an important problem for public health in Belgium.
-Suicidal thoughts and attempts are more common in women and middle-aged people.
+Suicidal thoughts and attempts are increasing during the COVID-19 crisis.
 Suicide is one of the main causes of death among young people in Belgium.
-It is 2.5 times higher in men than in women.
+It is 2.6 times higher in men than in women.
 The mortality rate due to suicide is particularly high in Belgium compared to other EU-15 countries.

 While the consumption of sedatives (sleeping pills or tranquilizers) is decreasing since 2008, the consumption of antidepressants continues to increase.

 Social inequalities are present, with more people of the lower educational level suffering from mental health disorders.
 Mental health indicators indicate a better situation in the Flemish region.